 High Risk Breast Clinic

-The high risk cancer clinic provides patients at high risk of developing breast cancer with monitoring designed to reduce their risk of the disease or to diagnose it in its earliest stages.
+The high risk breast clinic provides patients at high risk of developing breast cancer with monitoring designed to reduce their risk of the disease or to diagnose it in its earliest stages.

 You may be seen at the high risk cancer clinic if: